 Take a fast check of the drought monitor here http://droughtmonitor.unl.edu/

-MOON PERIGEE & SYZYGY ** SuperMoons–No supermoons for Fall 2014
+MOON PERIGEE & SYZYGY ** SuperMoons– Three supermoons for Winter 2014 – 15

 *Perigee periods, as noted in the forecasts, occur when the Moon is closest to Earth every month.
 The trend for weather is toward intensification with the stronger gravitational pull of the Moon on Earth at this time.
 The tides will be higher and lower than normal near the exact date, plus there will be an increase in the wind activity.
 When the Moon is at perigee and at the same time it is also a new or full Moon, it is called a ‘SuperMoon’.

 A syzygy is a situation where three celestial bodies are positioned along a straight line.
 The term is also applied to each instance of New Moon or Full Moon when Sun and Moon are in conjunction or opposition, even though they are not precisely on one line with the Earth.

 **SuperMoon is a term coined by Richard Nolle, Astrologer.
 He defines the SuperMoon as a perigee-syzygy; namely a new or full moon which occurs at or near (within 90% of) perigee.
 Check his website for the complete list of SuperMoon dates. http://www.astropro.com/features/

 Meteorology, even with the aid of weather satellites, computers and modern high-speed communication facilities, never will succeed in dealing intelligently with anomalies of weather beyond the actual time and progress of the phenomena.
 George J. McCormack, Astrometeorologist 1965, Fairlawn, NJ